Disney Channel (Europe, Middle East and Africa): Other countries

 Expanded between 2009 and 2012 with multiple distributors through Bosnia & Herzegovina, Croatia, Montenegro, North Macedonia, Serbia (including the disputed Kosovo) and Slovenia.
 All programs are exclusively aired with English audio, with Serbian, Croatian and Slovene subtitles.
-In Febuary 28, 2023, the feed launched in the Baltic states (Estonia, Latvia, and Lithuania), replacing the Scandinavian feed; testing in the Baltics begins.
+On February 28, 2023, the feed launched in the Baltic states (Estonia, Latvia, and Lithuania), replacing the Scandinavian feed (which was distributed on television provider Allente).
+The Scandinavian feed was itself replaced in the Nordics by the EMEA feed on 5 June 2023.
+The Scandinavian feed would relaunch on 2 April 2024 replacing the EMEA feed.

 Sister channels

-Disney Junior
+Disney Jr.

-Disney Junior is a pan-regional and sister channel; focused on toddlers and preschoolers, aged 2–6 years old.
+Disney Jr. is a British-managed pan-regional and sister channel; focused on toddlers and preschoolers, aged 2–6 years old.
 It launched on September 1, 2010, in MENA, Sub-Saharan Africa, Greece & Cyprus as Playhouse Disney.
 On June 1, 2011, Disney Junior was launched, replacing Playhouse Disney.

-On 31 May 2016, Disney Junior was launch in a full Arabic language counterpart; exclusively on OSN.
+On 31 May 2016, Disney Junior was launched in a full Arabic language counterpart; exclusively on OSN.

 Disney XD (closed)

-Disney XD was a pan-regional and sister channel; focused on older kids and teenagers (mostly boys).
-It was launch in the MENA, Greece, Serbia, Bosnia, Montenegro, Croatia, North Macedonia and Slovenia in 2009; and in Sub-Saharan Africa in May 2011.
+Disney XD was a British-managed pan-regional and sister channel; focused on older kids and teenagers (mostly boys).
+It was launched in the MENA, Greece, Serbia, Bosnia, Montenegro, Croatia, North Macedonia and Slovenia in 2009; and in Sub-Saharan Africa in May 2011.

 In South Africa in June 2014, Multichoice fined R5000 (around $300) after failing to provide a warning before airing an advertisement for the fantasy drama series WolfBlood, containing horror scenes on the morning of 31 December 2013.

 In 2018, an Arabic language counterpart launched.

 The channel was later closed in Sub-Saharan Africa on 1 October 2020; the MENA region and in the Balkans, on 31 December 2020; and Greece on 31 January 2021.